Home » DIY & Crafts » Printable cleaning schedule

 • wash floors

-• disinfect faucets & door knobs
+• disinfect faucets and door knobs

 • dust and vacuum rugs